Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/ecb.rst

 Implementation on FPGA
 ======================

-We support ECB-DES, ECB-AES128, ECB-AES192, and ECB-AES256 modes in this implementation.
+ECB-DES, ECB-AES128, ECB-AES192, and ECB-AES256 modes are supported in this implementation.

 ..
 ATTENTION::
     The bit-width of the interfaces we provide is shown as follows: